 This autoplot()

-method can performance metrics that have been ranked using
+method plots performance metrics that have been ranked using

 a metric.
 It can also run autoplot()